 An order for possession can be avoided where the property interest held in the Bankrupt Estate is purchased from the TIB by a person who does not require vacate possession.
 The only candidates likely to want to purchase a property interest without also obtaining vacant possession of the property, are the bankrupt’s close family members – in other words, the property interest is kept in the family because it is sold by the TIB to someone close to the bankrupt, who is content to let the current position on possession continue.

 Evidence is essential in these applications.
-A non-exhaustive list would include: (1) HM Land Registry Office Copy Entries; (2) property valuation(s); (2) mortgage redemption statement(s); (4) TIB’s fees and expenses (estimate); (5) Statement of Affairs; what creditors there are and what overall bankrupt estate picture is.
-Expert evidence will often be required to support any purported medical, educational or welfare consequences from vacating the property.
-For instance, medical reports were available in Judd.
-Claughton and Haghighat, psychiatric reports in Nicholls and Raval, occupational therapist report in Haghighat, social worker report in Martin-Sklan, and school reports in Barca.
+A non-exhaustive list would include: (1) HM Land Registry Office Copy Entries; (2) property valuation(s); (2) mortgage redemption statement(s); (4) TIB’s fees and expenses (estimate); (5) Statement of Affairs; what creditors there are and what the overall bankrupt estate asset/liability picture is.
+Expert evidence will often be required to support any contention put forward that vacting the property will result in adverse medical, educational or welfare consequences.
+For instance, the following reports were relied upon: (i) medical reports in Judd, Claughton and Haghighat; (ii) psychiatric reports in Nicholls and Raval; (iii) an occupational therapist report in Haghighat; (iv) social worker report in Martin-Sklan; and (v) school reports in Barca.

 Likelihood that Some Form of Possession and Sale Order